 Change is the nemesis of IT professionals who seek to maintain a stable environment that is secure.
 Unauthorized changes to critical files can mean that a breach has occurred or that internal changes to systems are occurring.
 Finding a change without an advanced file integrity monitoring (FIM) tool is practically impossible; the equivalent of finding a needle in a haystack.

-In the first case, you want to know as soon as possible so that swift action can be taken, and in the later, as part of your change management process, you will be able to check that changes have occurred and have been implemented correctly.
+In the first case, you want to know as soon as possible so that swift action can be taken, and in the latter, as part of your change management process, you will be able to check that changes have occurred and have been implemented correctly.

 With a long history of bringing file integrity monitoring innovations to market, CimTrak’s SmartFIM™ quite simply provides a superior solution to your needs.
 By maximizing the features available to you and minimizing solution complexity, CimTrak ensures the highest return on investment (ROI) and the lowest total cost of ownership (TCO) when compared with competing solutions.

 CimTrak can pinpoint exactly what changed and provides complete change audit information.
-This SmartFIM technology and level of detail
+This

 PCI DSS and file integrity monitoring fit together like a hand in a glove.
 Specifically, sections 10.5.5 and 11.5 require change detection mechanism to be put in place: